victor-dp/robosat_geoc/docs/from_opendata_to_opendataset.md

 OpenData became more and more available.
 But we still lack OpenDataSets good enough to be used to train models.
 And at the state of art, best results in model training are achieved by players who can afford to labelize by hand and with pixel accuracy their own dataset.

-So how could we retrieve and qualify OpenData in order to create your own training DataSet ?
+So how could we retrieve and qualify OpenData in order to create our own training DataSet ?
 That's what's this tutorial is about !